 3. Damages Must Be Proven

 An injury claim cannot simply demand “full compensation.”
-A good attorney will thoroughly document your injuries and the impact they will likely have on your life, detailing all applicable damages.
-These may include lost wages and projected earnings, medical bills and future medical needs, permanent disability, disfigurement, emotional distress, and pain and suffering.
+A reasonable attorney will thoroughly document your injuries and the impact they will likely have on your life, detailing all applicable damages.

-4. The Insurance Adjuster Is Not Your Friend
+4. The Insurance Adjuster is Not Your Friend

 You will likely be contacted by a representative of the other driver’s insurance company who may be fishing for information or offering a quick settlement.
-Signing a waiver, accepting the first settlement offer or giving a recorded statement may be counter to your legal and financial interests.
+Signing a waiver, accepting the first settlement offer, or giving a recorded statement may be counter to your legal and financial interests.

-- Be careful what you say, even to your own insurance agent.
+- Be careful of what you say, even to your own insurance agent.
 Your car accident case may later involve claims under your own auto policy if the other driver is uninsured or underinsured for your losses.

 You must report your accident, but your statements can be used to limit your compensation.
 Protect your rights by contacting an attorney before talking to insurance adjusters or agents.

-5. Your Legal Representation Makes A Difference
+5. Your Legal Representation Makes a Difference

 - The insurance companies do their homework.
 They know which attorneys always settle and which ones will take cases to the jury.
 Hire a trial lawyer with a proven record.